The Ultimate MOT Guide

 As with the current MOT status, it’s easy to find a variety of services all offering the MOT history of a vehicle.
 For example, both HPI and the AA offer historical records.
 Although for the AA you’ll need to sign up to their email service to get access.

-Or you can go straight to the source of their information, by accessing the DVSA details directly.
+As an alternative, you can check both MOT history and future dates with CarGuide for free, or you can go straight to the source of information, by accessing the DVSA details directly.

 Gov MOT history checker

-By going to the Gov.uk MOT history checker, you can view results for test performed in England, Scotland or Wales since 2005.
+By going to the Gov.uk MOT history checker, you can view results for tests performed in England, Scotland, or Wales since 2005.
 You only need the registration number of the vehicle.
-The results are added when the MOT test centre uploads results at the end of a test.
+The results are added when the MOT test centre upload results at the end of a test.

 You can then see all historic test results, including MOT passes and fails.
 So you can see what minor defects might still be present on the car.
 And what has caused it to fail an MOT test in the past.